-First of all, this smells lovely, it has some interesting flavours, more so than your average standard Navy Rum.
-I drink my Rums neat, and this one is pleasant enough without being anything to get overly excited about.
+First of all, this smells lovely, more so than your average standard Navy Rums, which tend to have a generic "Rum" taste, whilst Pussars has an array and depth of flavours.
 All in all, good value for money and a very acceptable Rum.

 I bought this bottle for curiosity, reading some comments about this rum.

 Nice bottle, very low price 28€.. cheap !

 The color is light amber more gold, the density in the glass is good, also the mark left on the wall is good, melassa rum need to have it .